grig-koksharov/blog/_posts/2020-02-8-How-I-Quit-Social-Media.md

 I started to live a more real life.
 Earlier, when I was traveling, I was focused on what photos I could make.
 I was thinking more about what other people think about me.
 Once I quit social media, I was more concentrated on my feelings and impressions.

 Once I quit social media, I noticed that I spent more time useful.
 Instead of social media, I spent many hours in educational mobile applications.
-I learned German in Duolingo app and I explored the world map in Geography app.
+I learned German in Duolingo app and I explored the world map in StudyGe app.

 Another positive point is that less unimportant people left in my life.
 I devoted more time to real friends and family.